starknetfndn/defispring/backend/README.md

 The project utilizies the following concepts:

 - _round_: Allocations are organized in various rounds.
 One round can contain any number of allocations for addresses.
 Typically rounds start from 1 but as long as the number is increasing you can start from any (small) number.
 - _root_: Refers to the root of a Merkle tree.
 This root dictates which addresses are eligible for how many tokens.
+One root exists for one round.

 ## Adding new data for allocations

-Once you launch the API the project first extracts all of the allocation information from files.
-The information is then stored in the program memory, for the API endpoints to utilize.
+Once you launch the backend the project first extracts all of the allocation information from files.
+The information is then stored in the program memory, for the backend/API endpoints to utilize.

-If you add new allocation files you need to restart the API so it starts processing the files.
-The processing may take even an hour if there is a lot of data.
-The service will output "API ready" once everything has been processed.
+If you add new allocation files you need to restart the backend so it starts processing the files.

 The input files should be located in the _./raw_input_ folder.